Skip to main content

 What this means for your home

-- Family and pet awareness means we explain treated areas, re-entry timing, and simple prep steps before work begins.
+• Family and pet awareness means we explain treated areas, re-entry timing, and simple prep steps before work begins.

 Is Paladin’s carpenter ant control safe for kids and pets?

-We tell you what we are using, where we put it, and how long until you and your pets can be back in that area.
 Look for piles of sawdust-like frass near sill plates, deck posts, window frames, and porch beams.
 A daytime trail of large black ants near the foundation is also a sign.
+We tell you what we are using, where we put it, and how long until you and your pets can be back in that area.
 This connects closely with protecting your family from ants when you are comparing next steps.

 Babies, toddlers, pregnancies, immune conditions, and pet medical issues all change our application choices, please tell us.
-Our goal is the smallest amount of product that solves the problem at the source, not the most product applied across the most surface.
+For carpenter ants, that often means baits and targeted placements instead of broad spraying.

 What this means for your home

-- We pick low-odor, low-residue options when the situation allows for them
+• We pick low-odor, low-residue options whenever the situation allows for them

 When should I call Paladin about carpenter ants?